balena-io/docs/pages/learn/manage/actions.md

 __Note:__ If the **Transfer This Application** button is grayed out, ensure that you have created an empty application in the **target** organization with the same name as the source application, and that user that is transferring ownership of the application from the source organization has been added as a **Developer** to the **target** application.

+Once the transfer of ownership has been completed, the source application owner will no longer be a member of the target application.
+If required, you will need to invite them to become a member of the application again.
+All other members of the source application will retain their membership of the target application once the transfer is complete.

+During and after the transfer process, the devices state will remain unchanged from before the transfer process was started.
+For example, devices that were online before the process was started will remain online throughout.

 ### Grant Support Access

 This action allows you to [enable support access][support-access] to the entire application fleet for a set time period.